chainguard-dev/edu-images-demos/nginx/readme.md

 ## Running the Demo

-You must have nginx and the Docker Engine installed on your machine to run this demonstration.
+You must have nginx and Docker Engine installed on your machine to run this demonstration.

 Clone this repository to your local machine.
 Navigate to the `nginxdemo` directory, where you will find a `Dockerfile`.